que-rb/que/README.md

       # Do whatever you want with the error object.
     end

-You can find more documentation on the [Github wiki](https://github.com/chanks/que/wiki).
+You can find more documentation in [/docs](https://github.com/chanks/que/blob/master/docs).

 ## Contributing